Takumi-Shinohara/Takumi-Shinohara.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Our conference paper has been accepted for presentation at the IFAC World Congress 2026 in Busan, Korea.
+Our paper has been accepted for presentation at the IFAC World Congress 2026 in Busan, Korea.